 “I moved here from Denmark a little over year ago to set up the gallery with my partner.”

-“This man of yours, what does he look like?” asked one of the officers.
+“This man of yours, what does he look like?” asked another.

 “Old.
 He used to look pretty good for his age; now he looks horrifyingly emaciated.”

 The officers exchanged glances.
-“And,” one chimed in, “what does he do in your gallery?”
+“And,” a woman chimed in, “what does he do in your gallery?”

 “Nothing.
 He comes in and goes straight up to look at one of my paintings.”